-Bulgaria a small but charming country located in the Balkan Peninsula, is full of attractions for both international students and tourists.
-If you want to study on low tuition in Bulgaria, you’ll indeed find an impressive range of natural environments: from warm, sandy beaches to strikingly tall mountains and ski resorts – and it’s also a relatively low-cost international study destination.
+Bulgaria a small but beautiful country located in the Balkan Peninsula, and full of attractions for both international students and tourists.
+If you would like to study on low tuition in Bulgaria, you’ll find a largely impressive range of natural environments: from warm, sandy beaches to strikingly tall mountains and ski resorts – and it’s also a relatively cheap tuition study abroad destination.

 Applying to Universities in Bulgaria

-Some universities on the other hand may ask you to sit an exam to test your Bulgarian or English language skills (depending on the language you intend to study in).Note that If you fail this exam, you may have the option to enroll in a year-long preparatory course studying either Bulgarian or English.
+A few universities on the other hand may ask you to sit an exam to test your Bulgarian or English language skills (depending on the language you intend to study in).Note that If you fail to deliver during the exam, you may have the option to enroll in a year-long preparatory course studying either Bulgarian or English.

-The deadline for applying to universities in Bulgaria is around 30 September in the year before the course commences for English-taught courses, or 15 September for courses taught in Bulgarian.
-However, this may slightly vary from institution to institution
+The deadline for applying to universities in Bulgaria is around 30th September in the year before the program commences for English-taught courses, or 15 September for courses taught in Bulgarian.
+However, this may vary slightly from institution to institution

 Visas to Study in Bulgaria

-Please note that European Union citizens do not need a visa in order to study in Bulgaria.
+Please note that citizens from the EU do not require a visa in order to study in Bulgaria.
 All that is required is a valid passport or ID and you’re good to go!
-However, if you’re staying longer than three months for your studies, you’ll need to register with the police and present proof of your student status.
-You’ll then receive a national identity card and temporary residence lasting up to five years.
+However, if you’re staying longer than three months for your studies, you’ll be required to register with the police and present authentic proof of your student status.
+You’ll then receive a duly signed national identity card and temporary residence lasting up to five years.

-If you come from a non-EU country, you will need to apply for a Bulgarian student visa (D-type), which you can apply for either online or in person at your nearest Bulgarian embassy.
+If you come from a non-EU country, you will need to apply for a Bulgarian student visa (D-type), which you can apply for either online or in person at the nearest Bulgarian embassy.

-The documents you’ll require will depend largely on your nationality, so for full details you should check with your Bulgarian embassy.
-However, the usual documents needed are:
+The documents you’ll require will depend to a large extent on your nationality, so for full details please connect with your Bulgarian embassy.
+However, the usual documents needed are as follows:

 - Acceptance letter from a Bulgarian university

-- Photocopy of your passport, which should be valid for at least one year after your intended period of study ends
+- Photocopy of your passport, which has to be valid for at least one year after your intended period of study ends

-- Bank document showing that you’ve paid the necessary upfront payment on tuition fees (typically half of an annual fee)
+- Bank document showing that you’ve made the upfront payment on tuition fees (typically half of an annual fee)